 An elective course for students in Arts.
 This course is part of the core curriculum.
 This course gives an introduction to information technology and its applications.
-Topics include an overview of computer hardware and system software, algorithm design, programming in a high level language, use of spreadsheets and data base systems.
-Computer networks and the Internet.
+Topics include an overview of computer hardware and system software, algorithm design, programming in a high level language, use of spreadsheets and data base systems, computer networks and the internet, and security considerations.